elssieg/DSC-540-Advanced-ML-HW1/HW2/README.md

 # DSC-540: Homework #2

-For this homework, I continued working with the Winsconsin Breast Cancer dataset.
+For this homework, I continued working with the Wisconsin Breast Cancer dataset.
 However on this homework, we focused on different algorithms using _GridSearch_ to find the best parameters for each one.
 Those algorithms being:

 * Bootstrap
 * Training a Random Forest Classifier